 October: Work begins on Patric’s custom chocolate-making facility.

 January: Patric opens its doors.

-July: After months of careful development, including a flavor-enhancing aging process, the first bar in the Patric product line, a micro-batch 70% Madagascar bar, made only with aromatic single-estate cacao and pure cane sugar is released.
+July: After months of careful development, Alan releases the first bar in the Patric product line, a micro-batch 70% Madagascar bar, made only with aromatic single-estate cacao and pure cane sugar.

 May: Gourmet Magazine takes note of Patric.

 July: The LA Times finds Patric bars to be “handcrafted standouts.”

 August: Patric is honored with an invitation to showcase our chocolate at the first annual Slow Food Nation festival in San Francisco, as one of only five chocolate makers invited to do so.

 August-September: Patric becomes one of five founding members of the Craft Chocolate Makers of America (CCMA).